MattisLind/alfaskop_emu/hardware/CPR4101/README.md

 ## TAB board

 The TAB board has four independent SS3 MODEMs that extracts the emedded clock signal and the data.
 They synchrnizes the clock to the remot sender.
-It connects to the CPB boards and up to foru TUA boards
+It connects to the CPB boards and up to foru TUA boards.
+The PROM on the TAB board are identical to the one found on the TIA board and no dump is taken on the PROM chip on this board.

 ### Component side